UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

    that was determined in step 5 above.
 Run the following commands (Remember to replace `/dev/XXXX`.):

+	# In the same directory as the previous step:
         sudo apt-get install -y bmap-tools
         # Ralph Hipps says that he had to unmount USB to micro-SD
         # cards first.
 Do this for `/dev/sdXXXX` devices only: